 holds a Communication and Journalism degree from the University of Wisconsin, Eau Claire.
 A Wisconsin native, he is a local adventurer who loves food, photos and a good wheat beer.
 He is passionate about enjoying food with others and capturing life in Southern Wisconsin through photography.

 spent 10 years as the produce manager/buyer at the Viroqua Food Co-op helping customers decide what's for dinner (something fresh and local, of course!).
-She now co-owns a catering business that focuses on local/seasonal foods, Rooted Spoon Culinary.
-Dani loves to grow and preserve her own vegetables, herbs and fruits and help her husband raise grass-fed steers and chickens on their farm near Soldiers Grove.
-She develops recipes and vegetable handling tips for the Driftless Organics CSA newsletter and occasionally hawks produce at the Driftless Organics Dane County Farmers Market stand.
+She now owns and operates a catering business that focuses on local/seasonal foods, Rooted Spoon Culinary.
+Dani loves to grow and preserve her own vegetables, herbs and fruits and help her husband raise grass-fed steers on their farm near Soldiers Grove.
+She develops recipes and vegetable handling tips for Driftless Organics CSA farm and enjoys occasionally hawking produce at their Dane County Farmers Market stand.